smilofoundation/SmiloWallet-extension/SMILO_README.md

 This is most likely an issue with MetaMask as it has always been unreliable.

-## Code changes

-Globally speaking the code is defined in a plugin and ui part.
-The plugin part is running in the background while the ui part is responsible for the ui shown to the user.
+## Changes made by the Smilo team

+We've made several changes to integrate this browser plugin with the Smilo Blockchain.
+We'll discuss these changes in this chapter on a per-file basis.

 This is not a comprehensive list of changes!
 Things will be missing!
 Please use the git commit log and git blame to get a better understanding of all changes.

+We've divided this list in plugin and ui changes.
+Plugin changes refer to all changes made to the logic running in the background.
+These files can be found in the `./app` directory.
+UI refers to the user interface shown to the user.
+These files can be found in the `./ui` directory.

 ### Plugin changes

 #### ./app/manifest.json

 Changed manifest so the store listing shows the correct information.
+Also changed the hotkeys with which the plugin can be opened.

 #### ./app/scripts/controllers/blacklist.js